 Builds are usually internal software releases of working versions of the code.

-It is considered that build differ in build metadata only.
+It is considered that build differs in build metadata only.
 They usually accept either timestamp or subsequent numbers as a name.
 The convention is to append them using a plus sign:

-Build versions do not have any precedence one over the other.
+Build versions do not have any precedence over the other.